SandeepShewalkar/iot-telemetry-system/README.md

 ##  📡Project Structure

 - **telemetry-ingestor**: Go service that consumes telemetry events, calculates cumulative distance per IMEI, and stores the results in Redis.
+It also contains end-points to get the stats and post data.
 - **iot-simulator**: Simulates GPS events and sends them to the ingestor via HTTP POST requests.
 - **deployment**: Contains all configuration files for deploying the entire stack using Docker Compose, Docker Swarm, or Kubernetes.
 - **assignment**: contains the assignment pdf